 Yet, what the publisher observes is only a list of ad interactions (the click events) and an {\em unordered} list of conversion events (that is, their {\em number}) that originate from those interactions on the advertiser side.
 We view LLP as a principled technique for making the best use of these APIs for training conversion models.

-Given the above context, in this paper we unveil a highly versatile and effective debiasing methodology that extracts signals from aggregate label information.
-This novel low-variance approach represents a pivotal leap forward in LLP, as it allows us to effortlessly accommodate a panoply of practically relevant loss functions, in both binary and multi-class classification settings.
+Given the above context, in this paper we unveil a versatile and effective debiasing methodology that extracts signals from aggregate label information.
+This novel low-variance approach represents an important leap forward in LLP, as it allows us to effortlessly accommodate a panoply of practically relevant loss functions, in both binary and multi-class classification settings.
 Below we discuss our contribution in the context of the relevant LLP literature.

 {\bf Related work. } As elucidated, e.g., by \citet{fcc23}, many variants of LLP exist depending on the postulated relationships among bags, features and labels.
 We consider here the variant where bags are generated at random, {\em independent} of the data content.
 While relatively simple, we shall see that this setting already poses substantial technical challenges when it comes to studying sample complexity guarantees.
 The most relevant papers to our work in this setting are \cite{10.5555/3666122.3666778,l+24,b+25}.
 We defer to Appendix \ref{sa:related_work} for a more comprehensive survey of the LLP literature.